-"The Committee of Ministers calls on all countries which still apply the death penalty, including those holding observer status with the Council of Europe, to immediately apply a moratorium on executions as a first step towards abolition.
-The Committee of Ministers reaffirms its commitment to continue its efforts to promote abolition in Europe and throughout the world."
+It welcomes the fact that no more executions are carried out on the territory of the member States of the Council of Europe.
+It encourages countries which still apply the death penalty, including those holding observer status with the Council of Europe, to immediately apply a moratorium on executions as a first step towards abolition.